East Coast

 Acadia National Park is the oldest national park east of the Mississippi River.
 Photo Credit: Catherine Parker

-As one of the most visited national parks on the East Coast of the U.S., Acadia National Park is a popular summertime destination.
-With rocky shores, evergreen forests along with the highest peak on the eastern seaboard (Mount Cadillac), visitors can explore on foot, on the shuttle bus and even by water.
-Acadia National Park in Maine is the oldest national park east of the Mississippi River and offers a lot of activities.
-Here is the best one day itinerary for Acadia National Park.
+Acadia National Park is a popular summertime destination and one of the most visited national parks on the East Coast.
+With rocky shores and evergreen forests along with the highest peak on the eastern seaboard (Mount Cadillac), visitors can explore on foot, on the shuttle bus and even by water.
+Or visitors can explore Acadia as the national park travelers did nearly a hundred years ago and take a horse-drawn carriage down its carriage roads.
+Afterward, travelers can enjoy a popover and a cup of tea or a glass of lemonade.
+Here is the best one-day itinerary for Acadia National Park.

 One Day Itinerary for Acadia National Park